rociomjaime/posh-code-assessment/README.md

 4. The api must allow for retrieving history (messages) for a chat.
 - If you refresh the page, your chats will still be there.
 5. The api must allow for multiple clients sending requests.
 - The API accounts for different chat IDs.
-If your launches the application, they will have their own unique chats and chat history.
+If your friend launches the application, they will have their own unique chats and chat history.
 6. A database is not required - if you would like to keep track of entities in memory that is okay, though a database may be just as easy.
 - This app uses a Mongodb database.